barunps3/ehr_webapp/README.md

 ## Folder Structure
 - Components used directly in a pages must be placed in app/components
-- Components shared between Components(for eg called in page.tsx) must be placed in app/utils/components
+- Components shared between Components (which were called in page.tsx) must be placed in app/utils/components

 # CSS Styling
 - Color palette used: https://colorhunt.co/palette/f5efe7d8c4b64f709c213555.
 Please check app/globals.css